lekhrajdinkar/02-spring/aws/98_SAA_discussion/11-02-MyCloth+Wordpress.md

 ### `problem-3 ` Quickly restore EBS Volumes:
 - Restore from a snapshot: the disk will already be formatted and have data!

+---

+use `BeanStalk` (managed srv), if dont want to deal with all above things, and have things already in place.